If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 These ants can be found inside homes, particularly if there are any decaying wood or moist areas.

-They will nest in damp wood, such as window frames and door frames, and can be quite destructive to the structure of your home.
+They nest in damp wood, such as window and door frames, and can be quite destructive to your home’s structure.

 These ants are best controlled by eliminating their food sources, sealing any cracks or crevices they may use to gain access to your home, and treating the area with insecticide.